Which toothpaste is best for gum disease prevention? Stannous or Sodium Fluoride?

 Sodium Fluoride, equivalent in action to sodium monofluorophosphate: Will fight cavities only, with no staining.

-Regular dental cleanings are an absolute must.
-Even if home care is perfect, the majority of patients will develop gingivitis in 1-2 years and periodontitis in 3-4.
+Regular dental cleanings are an absolute must, as they remove the tartar, or hard deposit, on the teeth, which is impossible for the patient to remove themselves.
+Without regular cleanings, tartar buildup will cause the majority of patients to develop gingivitis in 1-2 years and periodontitis in 3-4, even if their home care is excellent.
 Once periodontitis destroys 75-80% of supporting bone (typically 8-20 years), teeth loosen and fall out.
 This is why most of the world ends up in dentures by age 50-65.
 While modern dentistry can easily stop gum disease, virtually immediately, there is currently no way to restore lost bone.
 Once “eaten away” by disease, the bone is lost forever.

 Contact us at (617) 924-7301 or [email protected] with any questions on this article, and see our website at GreaterBostonDentist.com.
 Greater Boston Dental is a group practice of four dentists and four hygienists in Watertown, MA, designed to serve all your dental needs in one easy to navigate location.
 Please call us with any dental needs – we would love to give you reasonable, conservative, cost effective advice as your new trusted dental office.